 You may participate in additional workshops and opportunities for professional growth and development, as they are offered.
 These workshops will round out your training, and are required if you choose to pursue the national certification process to become a Board Certified Coach.

-- Coaching for Career Development (6 hrs; pre-requisite: Coaching Days One through Four) - Take coaching techniques into your career-based interactions with students to help them develop confidence in their choices, independence in their professionalization, and their own direction as young professionals.
+- Coaching for Career Development (9-4; pre-requisite: Coaching Days One through Three) - Take coaching techniques into your career-based interactions with students to help them develop confidence in their choices, independence in their professionalization, and their own direction as young professionals.

 If you want to become a Board Certified Coach, you will need to complete Coaching Workshop Days One through Five and all of the Focused Workshops to learn the content for the national coaching certification exam.
 The exam is provided by the Center for Credentialing and Education.
 Currently, certification cohorts begin annually in the summer, but you may begin your coaching training at any time through workshops and the Canvas site.
 People may progress at their own rate through the certification process.